- Intake: 7 - 9

 The college supports your study on an individual basis and provides small group teaching, known as supervisions.
 We aim to admit between 7 and 9 Computer Science undergraduates every year.
 This number is chosen to be big enough to permit you to benefit from having other Computer Science students around you whilst being small enough that we can pay personal attention to your studies and interests.

-You will participate in typically 4 hours a week of small-group supervisions (groups of two or three students).
+You will typically participate in 3 or 4 hours of small-group supervisions a week in groups of two or three students.
 These supervisions will be delivered by Queens’ teaching staff complemented by researchers from the department.

 Is Computer Science at Queens' right for me?